 Free Wi-Fi hotspot providers

-A number of broadband and mobile services operate national Wi-Fi hotspot networks and provide free access if you are a customer.
-These may be dedicated hotspot access points, or may use broadband customer’s routers via a separate network.
-Each of these will be labelled with their provider name and will require you to log in.
-You will usually need your broadband or mobile account login and password to access each of these networks.
+Each of these will be labelled with its provider name and will require you to log in.
+You'll usually need your broadband or mobile account login and password to access each of these networks.

-If you are a BT customer you have access to a huge network of free public wireless networks through BT Wi-Fi (previously known as BT Openzone).
+If you're a BT customer, you have access to a vast network of free public wireless networks through BT Wi-Fi (previously known as BT Openzone).
 On demand is available to anyone from £4.99 per hour, too.
-You can find them in hotels, shopping centres, service stations and in towns and cities across the UK, and you also get access to around 7 million hotspots outside the country too.
+You can find BT Wi-Fi hotspots in hotels, shopping centres, service stations and in towns and cities across the UK, and you also get access to around millions hotspots outside the country too.

-If you are a BT broadband customer you may even be providing access to other people from your own router by sharing a portion of bandwidth with BT Wi-Fi.
+BT broadband customers may even be providing access to other people from your own router by sharing a portion of bandwidth with BT Wi-Fi.
 But don’t worry, it’s secure and kept separate from your own network.
 If you don't like this idea, you can disable it in your router settings.

-O2 Wi-Fi operates around 15,000 Wi-Fi hotspots across the UK.
-It's commonly found in pubs, McDonald’s, Café Rouge, Debenhams, All Bar One, Costa Coffee and other venues.
+O2 Wi-Fi operates thousands of Wi-Fi hotspots across the UK.
+It's commonly found in pubs, banks, supermarkets and other venues.

-If you’re an O2 customer you have unlimited access for free, plus the option to connect to additional 'Wi-Fi Extra' networks which your device can automatically connect to when the signal is better than mobile.
-O2 customers can also use Virgin Media Wi-Fi in London’s tube network.
+If you’re an O2 customer, you have unlimited access for free, plus the option to connect to additional 'Wi-Fi Extra' networks which your device can automatically connect to when the signal is better than mobile.

-If you’re not an O2 customer, you can still access them for free but will have a 10GB usage limit per month.
+If you’re not an O2 customer, you can still access them for free, but you'll have a 10GB usage limit per month.

 Sky Wi-Fi is a national hotspot service using The Cloud network, which is owned by Sky.
-Sky has arrangements with Marks and Spencers, Eat, Pret a Manger, Wetherspoons, Caffe Nero and most train stations, so these hotspots are widely available.
+Sky has arrangements with fast food chains such as KFC, Caffe Nero, Costa Coffee, and most train stations.
+These hotspots are widely available.

 How to find a Wi-Fi hotspot

-You can let your device scan for available networks in specific areas, or you can use third-party apps to scan for you.
-There are also websites that collate known Wi-Fi hotspot locations for you to find one quickly and easily.
+You can let your device scan for available networks in specific areas, or you can use third-party apps to do this job for you.
+There are also websites to help you find one quickly and easily.
 BT also offers its own Wi-Fi app.

-All you need to do is download the app you want to use, allow it access to your device’s hardware and use it to scan for available networks.
-If you log into the app using your provider account, it will log into the network for you.
+All you need to do is download the app you want to use, allow it access to your device, and use it to scan for available networks.
+If you log into the app using your provider account, it will sign into the network for you.

-There are also third party apps and sites, such as Wi-Fi Map that can scan and catalogue Wi-Fi hotspots from across providers.
-They include OpenWi-FiSpots, The Wi-Fi-FreeSpot Directory, and Wi-Fi Map.
-Each includes a collated list of available free networks you can connect to from your device.
+There are also third-party apps and sites, such as Wi-Fi Map that can scan and catalogue Wi-Fi hotspots from across providers.
+Each includes a list of available free networks you can connect to from your device.

 Staying safe on public Wi-Fi hotspots

-Staying safe when using public Wi-Fi is actually very simple, you just need to be a little vigilant and use the same precautions you would use on any device when accessing the internet.
+Staying safe when using public Wi-Fi is simple - be vigilant and use the same precautions you would on any device when accessing the internet.

 The risks of public Wi-Fi

-The second main risk is fake hotspots.
-These are designed to look and feel just like a real public Wi-Fi hotspot but are designed purely to collect data.
+The other main risk is a fake hotspot.
+These are designed to look and feel just like a real public Wi-Fi hotspot but are configured to help the operator collect data.

 VPNs and public Wi-Fi

-A Virtual Private Network (VPN) creates a secure encrypted tunnel between your device and the VPN server.
-This means your data is secure against any hackers listening to internet traffic because all your internet traffic is scrambled.
+A Virtual Private Network (VPN) creates a secure, encrypted tunnel between your device and the VPN server.
+It means your data is secure against any hackers listening because all your internet traffic is scrambled.

 Using a VPN is easy.
 You just sign up for a VPN service and install an app on your device.
-Always use the VPN when you connect to a hotspot, and you are protected.
+If you always use the VPN when you connect to a hotspot, you'll be protected.

 Encrypted sites and common sense

-The second rule of hotspots is to always check you're connected to a real network, and use the same precautions you usually do when browsing the internet.
-That means:
+Always to check you're connected to a real network and use the same precautions you usually do when browsing the internet.

-- Check the Wi-Fi hotspot name exactly matches the name given by the network operator.
+Make sure it matches the name given by the network operator exactly.

-- Try to avoid sites which don't use HTTPS encryption (and never enter personal details into an unencrypted site)
+- Try to avoid websites that don't use HTTPS encryption

 - Don't buy anything from web stores you don’t recognise.